andreasbaumann/newsboat-og/README.md

 Newsboat-og is a fork of Newsboat (https://github.com/newsboat/newsboat) in its last version before rustification (version 2.13).
 The name "-og" stands for "old gen".
 This fork tries to keep the C/C++ implementation alive for platforms lacking a rust compiler.
+Also we try to stick to C++11 and do only minimal patching.

+Our published releases will be 2.13.1, 2.13.2, etc. to avoid confusion with the newsboat releases (which are 2.14 and higher).

 Newsboat is a fork of Newsbeuter, an RSS/Atom feed reader for the text console.
 The only difference is that Newsboat is actively maintained while Newsbeuter